2024 General Rules and Guidelines

 - Contest judges and their immediate relatives are ineligible to submit entries.

-- Each artist may submit no more than two original works.
+- Each artist may submit no more than one original work.

-- Posted on Facebook and Instagram with the announcement of the artist as the winner of the Restore the Wild annual artwork winner, either tagging them or including a link to their website
+- Their winning artwork posted on Facebook and Instagram with the announcement of the artist as the winner of the Restore the Wild annual artwork contest, either tagging them or including a link to their website

-- A short article about the artist and their work in the Restore the Wild quarterly newsletter, which includes a link to their website
+- A short article about the artist and their work in the Restore the Wild quarterly newsletter, which will include a link to their website

 - A press release